Busso00/HCI/README.md

 Assignement-N.pdf are the version to deliver to professor
 </li>
 <li>
-Heuristic_evaluation_material folder contains material on which heuristic evaluation must be performed
+Heuristic_evaluation_material folder contains material on which heuristic evaluation <br> must be performed
 </li>